What’s the Difference Between Redundancy and Severance Pay?

 Upon termination employees are often entitled to different forms of compensation.
 Here we discuss two of them - redundancy and severance pay.

 Once you terminate an employee, you need to take into consideration what their final payslip will contain.
 With this in mind, a lot of small businesses may have to pay redundancy or severance entitlements for those employees who have been terminated or when they leave on their own accord.
-This article looks to explain the difference between the two and when they are applicable.

 Before we get to this, you may want to also have a read of What is Severance Pay?, which explains what severance pay is.

 Severance pay is compensation for early-ended employment contracts.
 This is a general term that applies to situations when you terminate an employee.
 This can include redundancy payments and is usually based on how long an employee has been in their role for.
 It is often used as a broader term and is more commonly used in the United States.
 Severance pay can also include additional entitlements such as health insurance coverage for a specific amount of time until the employee finds new employment.

 In Australia, it is the same as redundancy pay as outlined on the Fair Work Ombudsman.

 Redundancy occurs when the role or job is no longer required by the employer.
 It’s important to note that a redundancy must be genuine in order to be legal.
 Redundancy means that the job itself no longer exists.
 Redundancy can also happen when a business becomes insolvent or bankrupt.